Minnesota North Stars: 1990s

-Departure to Dallas
+Relocation to Dallas

-By 1992, Norman Green was arranging a deal to turn the team into the Los Angeles Stars, playing at a new arena (which is now the Honda Center) under construction in Anaheim, California.
-However, as The Walt Disney Company was already in negotiations with the NHL to create an expansion team in the area, the league instead asked Green to let Disney create the Mighty Ducks of Anaheim while the North Stars would be allowed to relocate to any city of Green's choosing.
+By 1992, Green was arranging a deal to move the team to Southern California as the Los Angeles Stars, playing at a new arena (which is now the Honda Center) under construction in Anaheim.
+However, by then The Walt Disney Company was already in negotiations with the NHL to acquire an expansion team in the area.
+The league instead asked Green to cede the market to a Disney-owned expansion franchise (what became the Mighty Ducks of Anaheim).
+In return, Green would be free to move the North Stars to any other city of Green's choosing.
 In January 1993, Green chose Dallas, Texas as the new home of the franchise, and the decision was formally announced on March 10.
 Several reasons were cited for the relocation, including poor attendance during a string of losing seasons, the failure to reach deals for a new arena in either Minneapolis or Saint Paul, and a sexual harassment lawsuit against Green that resulted in his wife threatening to leave him unless he moved the team.
 The subsequent decision to relocate the franchise to Texas made Green much reviled in Minnesota, where he derisively came to be known as "Norm Greed".

 Another factor that also precipitated the move to Dallas was that the team refused to play at the Target Center, where the NBA's Minnesota Timberwolves played, due to the fact that Coca-Cola had advertising and pouring rights at that arena.
 The North Stars and the Met Center had Pepsi as their sponsor.
 Despite that, the newly relocated Stars did play at Target Center on December 9, 1993, against the Ottawa Senators, though only 14,058 fans showed up to watch the Stars defeat the Senators 6–1.